-As the name implies, COFDM breaks a broadband channel into many discrete narrow sub channels or subcarriers as depicted below.
+As the name implies, COFDM breaks a broadband channel into many discrete narrow sub channels or subcarriers, as depicted below.

-The term orthogonal refers to the fact that each of the subcarriers is created in way that inherently does not interfere with the other subcarriers without the need for filtering each one in the frequency domain as is done traditionally to isolate channels from each other.
-This is a huge saving in system complexity.
+The term orthogonal refers to the fact that each of the subcarriers is created in a way that inherently does not interfere with the other subcarriers without the need for filtering each one in the frequency domain as is done traditionally to isolate channels from each other.
+This is a huge savings in system complexity.

 Turning every 5 bits of data into 6 bits would be a rate 5/6 code.
 A 5/6 code allows more user data to get through but is more susceptible to lost or corrupted bits.
 This FEC coding is used to spread the data among the subcarriers of a COFDM system.
-In this way even if a particular subcarrier suffers from frequency selective fading to the point that it is totally lost, the data can be recovered because it has been redundantly coded onto other subcarriers.
+In this way, even if a particular subcarrier suffers from frequency selective fading to the point that it is totally lost, the data can be recovered because it has been redundantly coded onto other subcarriers.

 *COFDM is sometimes used as a synonym for DVB-T within the wireless video community.
 In reality all practical OFDM based systems utilize FEC coding and are thus COFDM.